JUNE AIR TEMPERATURE PEAKS AT 31.4°C

 The twelfth day of June was quite a scorcher, with the mercury shooting up to the month’s highest maximum of 31.4°C. On the other hand, the month’s lowest minimum temperature of 18.2°C was recorded precisely two weeks later.

 At 22.7°C, the average sea surface temperature was 1.2°C higher than expected at this time of year, enticing many to test the waters and take the plunge.

 June days enjoyed an average of 10.8 hours of sunshine each, peaking at 13.2 hours on the twenty-sixth day of the month.
 Although the 4th of June went down on record as the dullest day, it still enjoyed a full 4.5 hours of sunshine.

-June was windier than the climate norm, with the wind speed averaging at 9.4 knots rather than the expected 7.6 knots.
+2018’s June weather in Malta was windier than the climate norm, with the wind speed averaging at 9.4 knots rather than the expected 7.6 knots.